timthedev07/my-website/posts/math/brief-introduction-to-calculus-2.2.md

 - Right endpoint sum
 - Left endpoint sum
-- Midpoint sum
+- Midpoint rule

 We will discuss the differences later.

-The formula is as follows:
+The formula is as follows, however, for the different types of Riemann sum, the formulas differ a little.

 $$
 \begin{align*}